-The Org Help Finance desk finance team will provide virtual and face-to-face meetings, by appointment, beginning in the fall of 2023.
+The Org Help Finance desk finance team provides virtual and face-to-face meetings, by appointment.

 To book a virtual appointment please click here.

 To book a face-to--face appointment please click here.

 Org Help Advising

 Located in the University Student Center Room 433A, student organizations are invited to drop in at their convenience with student organization questions.
 The Org Help Advising desk is open Monday through Friday from 12pm-5pm during the academic year.